 Water test kits are essential for aquaponics systems to test the following water parameters: pH level, ammonia, nitrite, and nitrates.
 Too much ammonia and too high a pH level in the water can harm the fish in your fish tank, so you must monitor and control the ammonia and pH levels in your system.

 Getting Started with an Aquaponics System

 Interested in setting up a sustainable aquaponics garden now?
 Here are a few things to keep in mind if you decide to build an aquaponics system in your homestead:

 - It is better to DIY your aquaponics system than buy a pre-made system.
 DIY aquaponics is easier than you think, although you need to purchase a checklist of materials such as a fish tank and pump.
+You might also use flow meters in your system.
 What’s excellent with DIYing your system is you can use recycled materials to lower your startup cost.
 If you’re a beginner in aquaponics and want to DIY your system, don’t worry, there are many free online resources available.

 - You must cycle your new system first to establish the beneficial bacteria.
 Depending on your method of cycling, it can take several days.
 So you have to be patient and do regular water tests to check your pH, ammonia, nitrites, and nitrates levels.